 Mahaska Bottling Company has a long history that dates back to the late 1800’s.

-On September 9, 1961, Mahaska Bottling Company opened a state-of -the-art bottling plant in Oskaloosa that was one of the most modern in the Midwest.
+1961 - On Sept.
+9, 1961, Mahaska Bottling Company opened a state-of -the-art bottling plant in Oskaloosa that was one of the most modern in the Midwest.
 The fully automated 26,000 square foot facility supplied over half a million cases per year at a production rate of 650 cases/hour.
 The facility produced several products that were the subject of Mahaska Bottling Company franchise appointments including Pepsi-Cola, Nesbit Orange, Grapette, Hires Root Beer, Bubble-Up, and Squirt in addition to brands sold under the Mahaska trademark.

-In 2013, Branden Muhl, son of Brad Muhl, became President and CEO of the company, continuing the tradition initiated by Harry Morgan and Brad Muhl of consolidated ownership under a single leader.
-Branden is expounding upon Brad’s business development efforts including building an independently owned brand portfolio, engaging in territorial expansion, and branding Mahaska.
+2013 - In 2013 Brad’s son, Branden, became president and CEO of Mahaska continuing the tradition of consolidated ownership under a single leader.
+Branden is expanding upon Brad’s business development efforts including building an independently owned brand portfolio, engaging in more territorial expansion, and branding Mahaska.

 2015 - Mahaska expanded into the alcoholic beverage arena, launching a greenfield microbrewery called NoCoast Beer Co.
 With 8 commercial brews, a regular rotation of one-offs, and a barrel aging program, NoCoast produces malt forward NoCoast branded beers as well as cold brew coffee.
 In addition, NoCoast performs product development and mobile canning services for the brewing industry, coffee companies, and even wineries.
 Combining Mahaska's 125-year history in beverage bottling and distribution with NoCoast's forward-thinking approach, NoCoast and Mahaska cooperate in furtherance of a mission to advance craft.